 No, replacing a head gasket is not a DIY project unless you are an expert mechanic and have access to special tools.
 The head gasket is located between the engine block and the cylinder head, and replacing it involves disassembling significant parts of the engine, including the timing components and various other engine systems.
 Additionally, the surfaces of the engine block and cylinder head must be machined, which is not feasible for a DIY mechanic.
 So, unless you have extensive automotive repair experience, you shouldn’t do it.

 While there’s no set lifespan, a well-maintained engine should see its original head gasket last 150,000-200,000 miles in most cases.
 However, some vehicles may experience failures earlier, while others can go well beyond 200,000 miles without issues.
+Please remember that, timely car servicing can go a long way in saving money and time on repair.

 In conclusion, replacing a blown head gasket is a huge expense that can be both costly and time-consuming.
 It’s essential to be vigilant in monitoring your vehicle for signs of a potential issue.